-We will treat all independent contractors and staff equally and endeavor to create and maintain a working environment which is free from discrimination and harassment and which respects, wherever possible, the differing backgrounds and beliefs of Independent contractors and staff.
-Terms and conditions of service for independent contractors and staff will comply with anti discrimination legislation.
-The provision of any independent contractors and staff benefit such as working hours, leave and maternity leave arrangements, performance appraisal schemes, bonus schemes, dress codes, or any other conditions of the SLA will not discriminate against any independent contractor or staff on any unlawful grounds.
-Where it is possible and reasonable to do so, the Firm will endeavour to provide appropriate facilities and conditions of service which take into account the specific needs of independent contractors and staff which arise from their ethnic or cultural background; gender; responsibilities as career’s; disability; religion or belief; or sexual orientation.
+We will treat all independent contractors and staff equally and endeavour to create and maintain a working environment that is free from discrimination and harassment and which respects, wherever possible, the differing backgrounds and beliefs of Independent contractors and staff.
+Terms and conditions of service for independent contractors and staff will comply with anti-discrimination legislation.

 Independent Contractors, Suppliers, Agents, and Third Parties

-Any decisions regarding the suitability of suppliers and contractors, agents or other third parties to provide goods or services to us or to our clients will be made in accordance with this policy and not on any of the unlawful grounds.
+Any decisions regarding the suitability of suppliers and contractors, agents, or other third parties to provide goods or services to our clients or us will be made according to this policy and not on any unlawful grounds.
 All suppliers, Independent contractors, agents, or other third parties instructed by Fast Parcel, whether for itself or on behalf of clients, will be made aware of this policy and the need to adhere to it.
-Failure of any supplier, contractor, agent or other third party or of any of its staff to adhere to the principles set out in this policy or to carry out any discrimination on unlawful grounds will be investigated and appropriate action taken which may include immediate termination of our relationship with them.
+Failure of any supplier, contractor, agent, or other third party or of any of its staff to adhere to the principles set out in this policy or to carry out any discrimination on unlawful grounds will be investigated, and appropriate action is taken, which may include immediate termination of our relationship with them.

-We are free to decide whether to accept instructions from any particular client, but any refusal to act or decision to terminate our services will not be based upon any unlawful grounds.
+We are free to decide whether to accept instructions from any particular client.
+Still, any refusal to act or decision to terminate our services will not be based upon any unlawful grounds.
 We will not accept instructions from clients who contravene this policy.
-Where we are required by anti-discrimination legislation to do so and where it is reasonable we will make adjustments to our own working practices to accommodate the needs of any person falling under the appropriate anti-discrimination legislation.
+Where we are required by anti-discrimination legislation to do so and where it is reasonable, we will make adjustments to our own working practices to accommodate the needs of any person falling under the appropriate anti-discrimination legislation.
 We will advise all clients of this policy on taking instructions from them.
-Where tenants or occupiers make requests under anti-discrimination legislation we will advise clients regarding the reasonableness of these requests; and where the client chooses not to comply with the request and we believe that non-compliance to be unlawful we will make our position clear to all parties in writing and reconsider whether to terminate our services.
+Where tenants or occupiers make requests under anti-discrimination legislation, we will advise clients regarding the reasonableness of these requests; and where the client chooses not to comply with the request, and we believe that non-compliance to be unlawful, we will make our position clear to all parties in writing and reconsider whether to terminate our services.

 Promoting Equality and Diversity